 A business associate is an individual or entity that performs certain functions or activities that involve the use or disclosure of PHI for a covered entity.
-For example, business associate functions and activities include: claims processing or administration; data analysis, processing, or administration; utilization review; quality assurance; billing; benefit management; practice management; and repricing.
+Example business associate functions and activities include: claims processing or administration; data analysis, processing, or administration; utilization review; quality assurance; billing; benefit management; practice management; and repricing.

-In addition, a business associate includes a person or entity that provides a covered entity with services that are legal, actuarial, accounting, consulting, data aggregation, management, administrative, accreditation, or financial in nature.
+Business associates include a persons or entities that provide a covered entity with a wide variety of services including legal, actuarial, accounting, consulting, data aggregation, management, administrative, accreditation, or financial.